 Endless Aperol Spritz, liters of wine, boots of beer, and all the pina coladas…there will be plenty of that later.
 At this point, water should be a no-brainer.
 Drink as much as you can before, after and during your flight.
 Being ‘that’ person that has to get up several times to use the restroom has its benefits.
 Starting a vacation feeling bloated and dehydrated ain’t cute.

 3. Pop Pills

-Since supplements don’t come in travel size and we are all about a pill sorter.
+Since supplements don’t come in travel size we are all about this adorable pill sorter, we are sure MK + A would use!
 If you need help finding the right one call Nana.
 Feel free to bedazzle as you see fit.
 Keeping up with your supplement routine is clutch when showing jet lag who’s boss.
 Vitamins, herbs, and adaptogens (Rhodiola, Ashwagandha, and Maca) help your body fight symptoms of jet lag like to stress, weakened immune system, fatigue, and poor digestion.